 While any type of truck accident can lead to a chaotic chain of events, a runaway trailer is one of the most dangerous.
 These occur when the trailer becomes dislodge from the back of the big-rig, either when the truck jackknifes or because of mechanical failure, and crashes into other vehicles.
 These hitch-failures can lead to a range of debilitating injuries and tragic deaths.
 But these events are no simple accidents.
 Rather, they are often linked to a form of negligence on the part of the truck driver, trucking company, or maintenance crew.

 If a negligent party’s actions led to a runaway trailer accident and ultimately your injuries, you deserve fair and proper compensation for the losses you have sustained.
-The Massachusetts trucking accident attorneys at DiBella Law Offices, P.C. have the expertise and knowledge to fully investigate every aspect of your case to determine fault and hold the responsible party, or parties, accountable.
+The Methuen truck accident lawyers at DiBella Law Offices, P.C. have the skill and knowledge to fully investigate every aspect of your case to determine fault and hold the responsible party, or parties, accountable.
 Call us at (781) 262-3338 to schedule a free consultation and learn what options are available to you.

 Big-rigs are high-powered vehicles that utilize complex mechanical systems to maximize their weight distribution, speed, and mobility over long distances.
 However, because of this, several aspects of the truck can fail and lead to a hitch-failure if a trucking company, driver, or mechanic fails to identify and repair a damaged or faulty component.

 The causes of hitch-failures are often due to:

 - Manufacturing errors with the truck’s design, such as the locking mechanism

 - Rusted, strained, bent, or loose components that keep the locking mechanism closed